 Supplementary Fig. 9.
 Similarity in ClearVariant's mutation effect predictions based on the chemical properties of the variant residue, for variants not included in the training set.
 Similarity was calculated using the mutation effect prediction values for two variants and defined as 1 minus the absolute difference between their predicted effects. a, One of two variant residues is charged positive (Arg, His, Lys). b, One of two variant residues is charged negative (Asp, Glu). c, One of two variant residues is polar uncharged (Ser, Thr, Asn, Gln). d, One of two variant residues is hydrophobic (Ala, Val, Ile, Leu, Met, Phe, Tyr, Trp).
+The box shows the interquartile range (Q1–Q3) with the median as a line inside; whiskers extend to 1.5×IQR, and outliers appear as points beyond.